 Rapid charging, also known as DC charging, delivers high-power direct current directly to EVs.
 At rapid charging stations, AC power (200V or 400V) is converted to DC, supplying vehicles with 400V or 500V DC.
 In Japan, rapid charging connectors adhere to the CHAdeMO standard.

 Rapid charging infrastructure requirements are substantial, typically involving a three-phase 200V or 400VAC power supply, often requiring commercial-grade electrical installations or transformer units.
-Installation costs are significant-several million yen for the charging unit alone, plus additional installation expenses-making it impractical for residential use.
+Installation costs are significant--often requiring substantial capital investment for the unit and infrastructure--making it impractical for residential use.

 The main advantage of rapid charging is its speed, allowing most vehicles to reach a full charge in 30 minutes or less.
 This makes rapid charging ideal for public spaces such as highway service areas and commercial facilities, where drivers need quick recharging during their journey.